StopTheDesert x FAB L’Style Vienna Gathering Calls for Global Action Against Desertification

 Building a Global Movement

-For StopTheDesert co-founder Lynette Perkner, the Vienna event reflected the growing momentum behind the movement.
+For StopTheDesert co-founder Lynette Penkner, the Vienna event reflected the growing momentum behind the movement.
 “The support we have received from FAB L’Style is overwhelming,” she said.
 “It shows what becomes possible when vision, influence, and purpose come together.

 StopTheDesert co-founder Lynette Perkner,

-Perkner outlined the organization’s long term goals.
+Penkner outlined the organization’s long term goals.
 “Over the next five years we want to restore degraded land, expand agroforestry projects, and empower communities that are facing desertification,” she said.
 “Each restored landscape is an investment in stability and in the wellbeing of future generations.”

 She also emphasized that the movement depends on collaboration.
 “This work cannot be done by one organization alone,” she said.
 “It is built by people, partners, and leaders who refuse to accept a future defined by loss.